bugzbit/bugzbit.github.io/_posts/2020-05-21-things-you-should-know-about-nanotechnology.md

 ## What are the Key Challenges for Nanotechnology?

-According to [*GENESYS white paper*](https://www.nanowerk.com/nanotechnology/reports/reportpdf/report136.pdf) {: target="_blank"}, published by the Max Plank Institute for Metal Research, the challenges currently are
+According to [*GENESYS white paper*](https://www.nanowerk.com/nanotechnology/reports/reportpdf/report136.pdf) \{: target="\_blank"\}, published by the Max Plank Institute for Metal Research, the challenges currently are

 ***Synthesis of primary Nanoparticles***